- About Us

 - My Beadz

-UCMAS is a technical program and it’s important that the faculties are trained on the techniques and groomed on the classroom management skills so that they are equipped to conduct UCMAS abacus math classes effectively.
+UCMAS is a technical program and it’s important that the faculties are trained on the techniques and groomed on the classroom management skills so that they are equipped to conduct a UCMAS class effectively.
 Our training methods for our students are also improvised periodically so that UCMAS children can get the most out of the program by having fun, interactive and engaging classes.

-Our pursuit towards enhancing our training methods ensures higher quality and skills of our faculties as well as students.
+Our pursuit towards enhancing our training methods ensure higher quality and skills of our faculties as well as students.

-UCMAS technique uses the UC tool – the abacus; which trains students to develop their brain and gives them a unique way to do fast calculations, Students are trained on the finger technique and formulas with which they work on the book pages using the physical as well as mental abacus.
-UCMAS abacus math classes provide enriching experiences to all the students during group sessions.
+UCMAS technique uses the UC tool – the abacus; which trains students to develop their brain and gives them a unique way to do fast calculation, students are trained on the finger technique and formulas with which they work on the book pages using the physical as well as mental abacus.
+UCMAS provides an enriching classroom group session to all students.

 The 2-hour classroom is divided into different fun activities using the flash cards, numbers and listening exercises which will enhance the VAT Learning- Visual Auditory and Tactile Learning.
 Students earn and collect points as a group or individually for their participation and performance which creates a fulfilled energetic and competitive learning environment for the students